Barbecue-rubbed Wood-fired Rotisserie Chicken

 Brush the birds with olive oil and season liberally with barbecue rub.
 Reserve.

 Remove the grill grates from your Hybrid Fire Grill.
 You want to do this for 2 reasons.
 First, it makes it easier to manipulate the wood and manage the fire.
 Second, it eliminates the flare-ups that would happen as rotisserie drippings hit the hot grill grates below.

-Place 2 firewood split logs (hardwood only) into 2 of the channels of the Hybrid Fire Grilling Drawer.
+Place 2 firewood split logs (hardwood only) into 2 of the channels of the Hybrid Fire Grilling Drawer, towards the front.
 Fire up the ignition burner and all of the main burners on HIGH to start the wood and preheat the grill.
 Once the logs are burning on their own, turn the main burners OFF.
 Leave the ignition burner running on HIGH.
 Using protective gloves and long grilling tongs, carefully relocate the burning logs across the front of the grilling drawer.
 This creates an offset fire so the chickens are not directly above the heat source.
 This ignition burner will help sustain the fire and supplement the heat.